cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.util.List<java.lang.String>

-Characteristics of the request on which the ratelimiter counter will be incremented.
+Characteristics of the request on which the rate limit counter will be incremented.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#characteristics Ruleset#characteristics}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#characteristics Ruleset#characteristics}

 ---